All Episodes

 Destroy the war effort.

-Major General Bill Caldwell, the spokesman for the U.S. military held a press conference with reporters.
+Let's now go to this morning from Baghdad, Major General Bill Caldwell, the spokesman for the U.S. military, held a press conference with reporters.

 Press has ignored this in order to obsess over the two soldiers.

-Sheikh Monsur was killed by coalition forces in the very vicinity where we have been searching for our two missing service members.
+We took out another very senior member of the Al-Qaeda network, Sheikh Mansour, was killed by coalition forces in the very vicinity where we have been searching for our two missing service members.

-This picture here is Sheikh Mansur, probably identified as being in the probably top five of the Al Qaeda organization.
+This picture here is Sheikh Mansur, probably identified as being in the probably top five of the Al-Qaeda organization.

 They attempted to flee.

-Coalition forces pursued them, and during that time period engaged the vehicle and destroyed it.
+Coalition forces pursued them and during that time period engaged the vehicle and destroyed it.

 His death will significantly continue to impact on the ability of this organization to regenerate and reorganize itself.

-Yeah, but wanted to play that for you, because I don't think the drive by media.
+Yeah, but I wanted to play that for you because I don't think the drive-by media do you know about this, John?

-Do you heard about that?
+Did you heard about that?

-I know you're a new advantage.
+I know you're new.

-You're not paying attention to news anyway, but you are now when you watch this show, but nobody's been told about it.
+You're not paying attention to news anyway, but you are now when you watch this show.

 Oh, what a leader.